OctopusDeploy/docs/docs/getting-started/first-deployment/index.md

 - [Deployment Examples](/docs/deployments/index.md)
 :::

-When you are ready to get started click [here](docs/getting-started/first-deployment/configure-environments.md) to learn how to configure environments.
+When you have an instance running, go to the [configure environments page](docs/getting-started/first-deployment/configure-environments.md) to get started.